• Skip to primary navigation

 Make sure it properly sets

 To ensure your bars are properly set in the freezer, tap the mould once it is filled to release any air bubbles.
-Set the mould on a flat surface to avoid any spills.
-Use a sheet pan if you don't have any flat space available.
+Set the mould on a flat surface to avoid spills.
+If you don't have any flat space available, use a sheet pan.

 Cook the tapioca pearls